Useful Maths Websites and Apps

 Learning times tables and their corresponding division facts is so important if you want to be able to master maths.
 By the end of year 4, children are expected to know the multiplication and division facts to 12 x 12.
 This is essential if they are to easily access the year 5 and 6 maths curriculum.

 At Fairview, all children in years 2 - 6 have a Times Table Rockstars account.
 The children can log in, create their own maths rockstar and play games as their character.
 By competing against each other in various competitions, they earn coins which can be spent in the online shop to make fun adaptations to their character's avatar.

 Please encourage your child to use their Times Table Rockstar account at least twice a week to keep up their times table knowledge.

 We love to use concrete materials (manipulatives to support our understanding in maths) - regardless of what year group the child is in.

 Manipulatives can be used to prove understanding as well as support a development of mathematical understanding.

-For example, Puffins class have been using counters to prove their understanding of multiples:
+For example, have a look at the work below; the children used counters to prove their understanding of multiples:

 Magical Maths Club